Atlassian Rovo Pricing & Credit Calculator: The Definitive 2026 Cost Guide

 How does the Atlassian Rovo credit system work?

-The credit system assigns a "cost" to every AI interaction.
-The cost is determined by the model used (e.g., Haiku vs. Opus), applying a multiplier ranging from 0.4x to 2.0x against your base credit allotment.
+The credit system assigns a precise "cost" to every AI interaction.
+The cost is dynamically determined by the underlying model utilized (e.g., Haiku vs. Opus), applying a fixed multiplier ranging from 0.4x to 2.0x against your organization's base credit allotment.

 What is the cheapest model for Rovo Agents?

-Claude Haiku 4.5 is the most cost-effective model with a 0.4x multiplier.
-It is ideal for routine, high-volume tasks where deep reasoning is not required.
+Claude Haiku 4.5 is explicitly the most cost-effective model, operating with a 0.4x multiplier.
+It is ideal for routine, high-volume tasks where deep contextual reasoning is simply not required.

 When should I use Claude Opus 4.5?

-You should only use Claude Opus 4.5 (2.0x multiplier) for complex tasks requiring deep context, such as architectural reviews or solving difficult technical debt issues.
+You should exclusively reserve Claude Opus 4.5 (which carries a heavy 2.0x multiplier) for highly complex tasks requiring deep system context, such as full architectural code reviews or identifying and solving difficult technical debt issues across multiple repositories.

-Conclusion: Mastering the Atlassian Rovo Pricing & Credit Calculator is about matching the right model to the right task.
-By defaulting to Claude Haiku 4.5 for routine automation and reserving Claude Opus 4.5 for complex problem-solving, you can maximize the ROI of your $20/user investment.
-Don't let your agents burn credits on simple tasks—optimize your multipliers today.
+Conclusion: Mastering the Atlassian Rovo Pricing & Credit Calculator is fundamentally an exercise in matching the right LLM model to the right operational task.
+By strictly defaulting to Claude Haiku 4.5 for routine administrative automation and carefully reserving Claude Opus 4.5 for complex, high-value problem-solving, you can drastically maximize the ROI of your $20/user base investment.
+Do not let your agents burn expensive credits on simple tasks—audit and optimize your multipliers today.